Thursday Morning Weather Report

+Print edition of the Times-Voice being sold on street corners and in stores right now!

-High of 90° with a low of 71° with a 5% chance of rain this morning rising to 10% this afternoon
+High of 86° with a low of 61° with a 2% chance of rain this morning turning to zero this afternoon

-According to the National Weather Service, there is a 5% chance of it raining this morning.
-Later in the day, the chance of precipitation rises to 10%.
+According to the National Weather Service, there is a 2% chance of it raining this morning.
+Later in the day, the chances of precipitation drop to 0%.

 This has been your weather report brought to you by the National Weather Service and your hometown, legal newspaper of record over the previous 133-years, the Jackson-Breathitt County Times-Voice.